 A living educational theory approach to practitioner research (Whitehead & McNiff, 2006) provided a way to gather and interpret data systematically and generate evidence of learning in a practice of social justice storytelling, young children as active citizens, and possibilities for young children as active citizens.
 Detailed explanations of the process of analysis through a living educational theory approach are provided in section 4.3.
-Explanations of my learning in practice are told in Chapter 5, and explanations of learning in possibilities for young children 5, and explanations of learning in possibilities for young children 5, and explanations of learning in possibilities for young children 5, and explanations of learning in possibilities for young children 5, and explanations of learning in possibilities for young children 5, and explanations of learning in possibilities for young children 6 and 7.
+Explanations of my learning in practice are told in Chapter 5, and explanations of learning in possibilities for young children's active citizenship are told in Chapters 6 and 7.